 Figure 2 shows the results for the Effies.
 These figures must be viewed with caution because of the lower base sizes – (55 ads, 16 brands) – but they suggest that, like the IPA winners, the Effie winners are involving, enjoyable and well branded.
 However, the Effie winners differ in that these ads were considered to deliver unique impressions that could only be for the advertised brand, and both the brands and ads were seen as different from others.
 They perform on a par with the norms on relevance, news and credibility.
 Again, persuasion is on a par with norms.

 Turning to the Cannes Lions (covering 43 ads for 30 brands; some ads were tested in multiple countries), they too perform well above average on enjoyment and involvement (Figure 3), but they are also far more likely to be different to other ads (an index of 115 puts them in the top 10% of ads we test on this measure).
 On the other hand, branding scores are on a par with the norm while the persuasion scores are below the norm.

+The Cannes versus global data is problematic, because we are adding together results across countries, and again the base sizes are low.
+However, overall, the Cannes winners have broadly similar emotions to our global norms.
+But again the key to understanding emotional response lies in the individual brand stories.
 One FMCG brand, with an advertisement featuring mums' relationships with their children, scored 60 on 'affectionate' versus an average of 26, one personal care brand, with ads focusing on sexual appeal, scored 76 on 'attracted' versus an average of 45, one beer brand, with an ad showing what excited different groups of people, scored 55 on 'excited' versus an average of 36, and a beer brand featuring a charismatic, aspirational character, scored 41 on 'proud' versus an average of 24.

 What this means for advertisers